SPRING BLOG/2025

 After he fell I sent him a picture of me at an event with North Dakota's Governor Doug Burgum (now the Interior Secretary).

 Me: "Dad!
-Governor Doug Burgum is a huge fan and asked if he could take a photo with me so he could show his wife."
+Governor Doug Burgum asked if he could take a photo with me so he could show his wife, who is a huge fan!"

 Dad: "We saw the picture and you look beautiful."